KGrzeg/warframe-market-guard/README.md

 # Warframe Market Guard

 **Warframe Market Guard** is a script that scan your sale orders on [warframe.market](https://warframe.market/) and display other offers of the same items.
-The app helps you keep an eye on market changes and update your offers more easly.
+The app helps you keep an eye on market changes and update your offers more easily.
 Results are sorted into two groups:

 - Good offer - if your auction is not the cheapest on the market